stefanofa/awesome/TOPICS.md

 ## background-agents

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
+Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent

 ## continuous-ai

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents
+Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent

 ## debugger